dir2alex/dir2alex/README.md

 - 👋 Hi, I’m @dir2alex.
 Alex for the irl name.
 - 👀 I’m interested in art and programming.
-- 🌱 I’m currently learning c# and python.
+- 🌱 I’m currently unity.
-- 💞️ ---
+- 💞️ why do you wanna know?
 - 📫 i have discord <It's yo boi alex#1599> and twitter @trashh_chan

 <!---